 - Show yourself the compassion you deserve, rather than beating yourself up for being the ‘difficult one’, or giving yourself a hard time for not ‘getting over it yet.’
 Whether you’re still hopeful of having a family, or are reluctantly coming to terms with the fact that it’s not to be, you need to allow space for the incredibly complex feelings that arise at this time of year.
 Honour your depth, don’t deny it; it’s OK that it’s tough.
 You’re human.
 Try to let your feelings wash through you and over you, like a cleansing shower.
 If you’ve ever watched a small child processing emotion you’ll see that they can go from happy to sad to bored to joyful to angry and back to happy in a couple of minutes!
 It’s the way us grown-ups ‘hang on’ to our feelings, that causes the trouble – not the emotions themselves.
 Acknowledge them to yourself, feel them, and let them go on their way without needing to make them ‘mean’ too much, and you may find that your internal weather gets a lot smoother.

-Book: Chapter 9 “The Mother Within” from Rocking the Life Unexpected: 12 Weeks to Your Plan B for a Meaning and Fulfilling Life Without Children by Jody Day
+- Book: Chapter 9 “The Mother Within” from Living the Life Unexpected: 12 Weeks to Your Plan B for a Meaning and Fulfilling Life Without Children by Jody Day

 2. Dealing with other people’s opinions and comments